Saturday, May 2, 2026

 It's challenging, except not.
 It should be challenging.
 One rigorously composed thirty-minute instrumental split over two sides, a shorter instrumental named after the flowers your Grandmama liked to steal from the crematorium on her way home from the off-licence, and a slightly grunty attempt at a hit single, the only vocals on the album.
 Twin guitars playing relatively complex pseudo-classical themes and taking breaks for ripping nostril-hair shred solos.
 It's relentless.
 I mean, I should hate it, but it slips through very pleasurably.

 AFT may be an early example of Math Rock before Math Rock sucked all the fun out of it.
 Which brings me to Angine de Poitrine [Fr.
-Chest Fever - Ed.] with their challenging microtonal noodling and playfully dada-esque image [left - Ed].
+Chest Fever - Ed.] with their challenging microtonal noodling and playfully dada-esque image [above - Ed].
 They're undoubtedly clever, but it all revolves around counting off patterns, not my cracker salt, and I can't help thinking they need Captain Beefheart doing his thing in the foreground.

 This post funded in part by Babs Tabs n'Crabs, Pork Bend, OH